Naveen5798/Naveen5798/README.md

 Hi, I’m Naveen Prasad.
-I’m interested in DevOps.
+I’m interested working using DevOps tools as DevOps Enginee.
-I have two year of experiance in DevOps.
+I have four year of experiance in DevOps.
-I’m leaning further and exploring myself.
+I’m leaning and exploring myself.